CAR FINANCE AND CREDIT SCORES HOW DOES IT ALL WORK

 While the CRAs have different scoring systems, they typically have more or less the same criteria for what’s ‘good’.

-What happens when your credit score is within the lender’s guidelines?
+What happens when your credit score is within the Lender’s guidelines?

 Drivers with a less-than-perfect finance history (poor credit history) regularly get accepted for car loans – the credit score needed for car finance is often achievable.
-However, expect to pay a higher interest rate and possibly a request from the lender to chip in with a deposit on the car.
+However, expect to pay a higher interest rate and possibly a request from the Lender to chip in with a deposit on the car.

 WARNING: Getting declined for Car Finance can negatively impact your Credit Score